Monday, 9 January 2017

 SRI RAJAGOPALASWAMY TEMPLE, MANIMANGALAM

-During our last visit to this temple ( THE ADYAR - a cultural mapping CLICK HERE ), we could not see the sanctum since the entrance was locked.
-This time the Pattar was kind enough to open the door for us, when we went little late.
+During our last visit to this temple (THE ADYAR - a cultural mapping CLICK HERE), we could not see the sanctum since the entrance was locked.
+This time, the Battar was kind enough to open the door for us when we went a little late.

-The moolavar is in standing posture with conch on his upper right hand and disc on the left upper hand, which is reverse of the usual posture.
-The lower right hand with vara hastham and left hand holds a gatha.
+The Moolavar is in a standing posture with the Shankha on his upper right hand and the disc on his left upper hand, which is the reverse of the usual posture.
+The lower right hand holds with vara hastham, and the left hand holds a gatha.
 Sridevi and Bhoodevi are on both sides.

-In koshtam, moorthams of Vinayagar, Yoga Narasimhar, Perumal with prayoka chakra, Paramapatha Narayanan sitting under the hood of adhiseshan with prayoga chakra, Vishnu Durgai, which are unique feature of this temple.
+In koshtam, Vinayagar, Yoga Narasimhar, Perumal with Prayoka chakra, Paramapatha Narayanan sitting under the hood of Adiseshan with Prayoga chakra, Vishnu Durgai, are unique features of this temple.

-It was told that Sri Ramanujar had done service in this temple and if one worships Perumal of this temple, the eye related ailments will get cured.
+It was said that Sri Ramanujar had done service in this temple, and if one worships Perumal of this temple, the eye-related ailments would be cured.

 Chozha inscriptions